 ACLS requires that advising be available to all students.
 All adult education students should be actively pursuing options for postsecondary education, training, and employment based on informed decisions.
 Program staff must address student barriers to participation and refer students to outside social service agencies as needed.
 In addition, advisors and instructional staff must work collaboratively to create a culture of student self-efficacy and persistence.

 Career Pathways services aim to develop a continuum of services that take adult learners from instruction to employment.
 Adult education programs can offer a range of career pathways services including workforce preparation and career exploration activities, bridge classes, Integrated Education and Training services, and Integrated English Literacy and Civics Education services.

 The Disability Services web pages contain the Massachusetts ADA Standards, and links to disability related topics that may be of interest to adult education practitioners and students.

-Adult and Community Learning Services (ACLS) recognizes that there is a strong need to connect adult education instruction to those not currently being served by traditional face-to-face AE programs.
-These potential students may find opportunities through distance learning to increase their English language, literacy and numeracy skills.
+Adult and Community Learning Services (ACLS) recognizes that there is a strong need to connect adult education instruction to those not currently being served by traditional face-to-face programs.
+Students may find opportunities through virtual and/or online instruction aimed to increase English language, literacy and numeracy skills.